Dekirai/MultiPresence/README.md

 It contains every game that are in my mind but it doesn't mean they all get support.
 If I decide against it later on, the game will be removed from the list.

-The games that are checked will definitely be added, while unchecked means it's not safe to be added.
+The games that are checked will definitely be added, while unchecked means it's not not guaranteed to be added later on.

 - [ ] Devour
 - [x] Kingdom Hearts Birth by Sleep Final Mix